Find out about our stay at the Sol Costa Atlantis in Puerto de la Cruz, thanks to Jet2 Holidays.

 The Sol Costa Atlantis: My Review

-Mark and I really enjoyed our stay at the Sol Costa Atlantis.
-It made an excellent base for our visit to Puerto de la Cruz, with a location that meant we could easily walk down the promenade into the city.
+I really enjoyed my stay at the Sol Costa Atlantis.
+It made an excellent base for my visit to Puerto de la Cruz, with a location that meant I could easily walk down the promenade into the city.

-The room was very clean and comfortable, and we both slept well during our visit.
+The room was very clean and comfortable, and I slept well during my visit.
 And the breakfast buffet had so many options that it was sometimes hard to decide what to eat each morning.

 The hotel’s foyer has a very elegant look, and I loved the sunny terrace outside the hotel.
-I’m sure that if we’d stayed longer in Tenerife, we’d both have made use of the pool and pool bar, not to mention the roof top spa!
+I’m sure that if I’d stayed longer in Tenerife, I’d have made use of the pool and pool bar, not to mention the roof top spa!

 That’s not to say that the hotel was without faults.
 I did miss being able to make a cup of coffee first thing in the morning, and the daily charge for using the safe seemed odd.

 It’s also definitely worth upgrading to one of the more expensive rooms if you want a nice view from your balcony.